How I Build and Run This Website January 15, 2026

 --funcall org-html-export-to-html

-This disables the table of contents (I don't need it for short posts), removes the default Emacs postamble footer, and turns off section numbering.
-The output is clean HTML that I can style with a single CSS file.
+This disables the table of contents, removes the default postamble, and turns off section numbers.
+The output is clean HTML that I style with one CSS file.

 The Run Script

-I use a pattern I picked up somewhere (probably a Nick Janetakis video) where you have a single run script at the root of your project that acts as a task runner.
-It's just a bash script with functions.
+I keep a single run script at the repo root that acts as a task runner.
+It is just a bash file with functions.

 #!/usr/bin/env bash